Privacy Policy

 Additional Notice to California Residents

-This section applies only to California residents, pursuant to the California Consumer Privacy Act of 2018 (“CCPA”) effective November 2020, as amended by the CPRA, effective January 1, 2023.
+This section applies only to California residents, pursuant to the California Consumer Privacy Act of 2018 (“CCPA”) effective November 2020, and as amended by the CPRA, effective January 1, 2023.

 Please see the CCPA Privacy Notice which discloses the categories of personal information collected, purpose of processing, source, categories of recipients with whom the personal information is shared for a business purpose, whether the personal information is sole or shared, the retention period, and how to exercise your rights as a California resident.